mihanizm56/The-Template-for-fullstack-MERN-app/README.md

 Libs are included in the devDependencies for the backend:
   - nodemon

-# All you need is to choose your stack from the list
-# and add/remove some other libs !

-### Installation
+## Installation

-Install the dependencies and devDependencies.
+Install all dependencies and devDependencies.

 ```sh
 $ npm run install:all